Jaghwani/Seattle-Airbnb-Open-Data/README.md

 ## Project Motivation<a name="motivation"></a>

 For this project, I was intersected in using Seattle AirBnB homes data to better understand:

-1. Which are the homes seasons in Seattle?
+1. What Seattle Airbnb home-sharing price rates are?
-2. Which are the neighborhoods in homes business Seattle?
+2. What seasons are occurring in Seattle?
-3. Which are features were assisting with price in Seattle?
+3. How many listings are in Seattle neighborhoods with price rates?
+4. What are the important factors that are affect accommodation prices in Seattle?

 ## File Descriptions <a name="files"></a>